uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 ### RStudio - Making R a Breeze

-RStudio is an application layer that sits ontop of R. It gives you some of the convenience of having a GUI, but with full access to the power of R. RStudio is a set of integrated tools designed to help you be more productive with R. It includes, to name a few:
+RStudio is an application layer that sits ontop of R known as an integrated development environment (IDE).
+It gives you some of the convenience of having a GUI, but with full access to the power of R. RStudio is a set of integrated tools designed to help you be more productive with R. It includes, to name a few:
 - a console (runs R)
-- syntax-highlighting editor that supports direct code execution (helps make R more readable to humans)-- tools for plotting
+- a syntax-highlighting editor (helps make R more readable to humans)
+- tools for working with plots
 - a history of your actions
 - workspace management
 - debugging tools

 ![](img/rstudio.jpg)

-The screen should be divided in quadrants or panes.
-The two most important are labelled _Source_ (top left), and _Console_ (bottom left).
+The screen is divided into four panes.
+The two most important are labelled **Source** (_usually_ top left), and **Console** (_usually_ bottom left).
 On the right are supporting panes with tabs for finding help, and inspecting your files.
-If you can't see 4 panes then try clicking the 'minimise'/'maximise' icons in the top right corners of each pane.
+If you can't see four panes then try clicking the 'minimise'/'maximise' icons in the top right corners of each pane.

 There's a handy cheat sheet for R studio available [here](https://www.rstudio.com/wp-content/uploads/2016/01/rstudio-IDE-cheatsheet.pdf).

+> **Exercise**
-> **Exercise:** Find the files tab and navigate to your project.
+> Find the files tab and navigate to your project.
 If not already present, set up your project folder structure (I use folders for each of plots, data, reports and code).
 Navigate to your 'code' folder and then click on the 'more' button and select 'Set as working directory'.

 #### Console (bottom left)